theheking/intro-to-r/content/2_datatypes.md

 >

-There are 6 datatypes:
+There are 6 data types:
-- "character"
+- "character" for string values
-- "numeric"
+- "numeric" for numbers
 - "logical" for TRUE and FALSE (the boolean data type)
 - "integer" for integer numbers (e.g., 2L, the L indicates to R that it’s an integer)
 - "complex" to represent complex numbers with real and imaginary parts (e.g., 1+4i) and that’s all we’re going to say about them